abhisheks008/ML-Crate/README.md

 **************************************************
 ## 🔴:yellow_circle: Welcome contributors!
-As we all know the BGMI Loot Crate comes with so many resources for the gamers, this ML Crate will be the hub of various ML projects which will be the resources for the ML enthusiasts!
+ML Crate stands as the ultimate hub for a multitude of exciting ML projects, serving as the go-to resource haven for passionate and dedicated ML enthusiasts!

 ## Structure of the Projects 📝
 This repository consists of various machine learning projects, and all of the projects must follow a certain template.
 I wish the contributors will take care of this while contributing in this repository. <br><br>